BIGJRA/BIGJRA.github.io/rejuv.md

     -   Thunder Fang

 This is the first of the Rift fights in Rejuvenation.
-Essentially it has shield bars like Max Raid Battles in Gen 8 Pokémon.
+Essentially it has shield bars like Max Raid Battles in Gen 8 Pokemon.
 You must deplete the shield before you can do damage.
 Luckily though it has no way to recover lost stats, so being able to use a move like Growl, Charm, or Noble Roar can really help here.
 Putting it to sleep is a good way to do this, with the added benefit on this field of draining health while asleep every turn.
-Making it too weak to knock out your Pokémon is the key to victory.
+Making it too weak to knock out your Pokemon is the key to victory.
 (Winning: +1 Karma) However, the plot will progress even if you lose.